-Research the shift in legal and political factors that impact their organization
+Research the shift in legal and political factors that impact their organisation

 Recommend management about policy changes to ensure their company stays compliant with company, federal, and state regulations

-Collect information, organize audit results into reports, submit reports to the organization's governing bodies, and share them with key stakeholders, management, board of directors, and the concerned authorities
+Collect information, organise audit results into reports, submit reports to the organisation's governing bodies, and share them with key stakeholders, management, the board of directors, and the concerned authorities

 Learn about new laws or regulations relevant to the industry

 Alternatively, consider completing a compliance officer certification in compliance, such as a Certificate IV In Compliance And Risk Management, a Diploma of Business (Compliance), or a Diploma of Quality Auditing.